SenseLogic/LINGUI/README.md

 ### Translation functions

-A function can have parameters, which are translation variables with the following properties :

-*   a text (`$`);
-*   a quantity text (`*`), with an integer (`#`) or real (`%`) value;
+Translation functions :

+*   can have one or several parameter variables;
+*   can declare local variables;
-*   a genre (`&`).
+*   return a translation.

-A function can declare local translation variables, which can be used to temporarily store partial translations.

-A function returns a translated text which is the concatenation of the function textual expressions.
+A function returns the concatenation of the function textual expressions, stored inside an implicit `result` translation variable.

-They are automatically accumulated inside an implicit `result` translation variable, unless the function has a single-line definition.

-If the function name is prefixed by a colon (`:`), the function returns the `result` translation variable itself, instead of just its text property.
+If the function has a single-line definition starting with `"` or `(`, it immediately returns its result without storing it inside a `result` variable.

 ### Function statements